evkx/evkx.github.io/content/models/nissan/ariya/Ariya_87kWh/_index.md

 The Nissan Ariya 87kWh, with dimensions of 4595 mm in length, 1850 mm in width, and 1660 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
 These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
 The Nissan Ariya 87kWh is available in a total of 9 paint colors, including solid, metallic, and pearlescent options.
 Some of these paint options include two-tone paints where the roof and upper part of the body are painted in a different color, providing a distinctive and stylish look.

-You can select from multiple wheel options in different sizes on the Nissan Ariya 87kWh, allowing you to customize your vehicle to suit your style and driving preferences.
+The Nissan Ariya 87kWh offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/55 tires on 19" rims
 - 255/45 tires on 20" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).